MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
+Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature in Viva.

 A policy applies to a set of users and/or groups within your tenant.
 You can specify the users and/or groups using the respective parameters of the cmdlet.
 Note that you can provide up to 20 users and/or groups for the policy to apply to.
 This limit applies to the total across the related parameters.
 To apply the policy to all users in your tenant, provide the Everyone switch.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate with the Viva Feature Access Management Service.